-When you’re living a nomadic lifestyle and carrying your life around with you on your back, having a comfortable pack with room for all your gear is a must.
-Here are five of our favourites:
+When you’re living a nomadic lifestyle and carrying your life around with you on your back, having a comfortable travel backpack with room for all your digital nomad gear is a must.
+Here are five of our favourites backpacks that are ideal for digital nomads:

-A backpack that charges your devices using solar power while you’re on the move?
+A comfortable to travel backpack that charges your devices using solar power while you’re on the move?
 Yes please!

 The high-tech BirkSun Solar backpack has a built-in waterproof solar panel that can charge your phone just as quickly as plugging it into the wall (you can also plug the battery into the wall to charge it when there’s no sunlight).